btcsuite/btcwallet/rpc/documentation/serverchanges.md

 # Making API Changes

-This document describes the process of how btcwallet developers must make changes to the RPC API and server.
+This document describes the process of how dcrwallet developers must make changes to the RPC API and server.
 Due to the use of gRPC and Protocol Buffers for the RPC implementation, changes to this API require extra dependencies and steps before changes to the server can be implemented.